thepaperpilot/thepaperpilot.github.io/site/garden/fedi-v2/index.md

 [ATProto](https://atproto.com/) by bluesky offers a version of federation built for a handful of large instances, but allowing smaller servers to be spun up that can implement custom sorting algorithms, views, etc. This fixes a couple of the problems where you're unable to change certain things dictated by the servers, but doesn't quite go far enough - and of particular note, you still have to associate your identity with a specific server.

+[NextGraph](https://docs.nextgraph.org/en/introduction/) looks very similar to what we're trying to build.
+My only note is really that it gives a bit of a crypto vibe through decisions like calling identities "wallets" that I think may make it fall into the same problems nostr has, but conceptually its _really_ similar to everything discussed here, which is great!
+It should be incredibly easy to interoperate, at the very least.

 <span id="66527b3e-58af-41c4-8345-5c0951e42f54"><h2>Identity</h2></span>

-The new fediverse should have a fully [Decentralized Identity](/garden/federated-identity/index.md), where it's completely attached to the client rather than any server(s).
+The new fediverse should have a fully [Decentralized Identity](/garden/federated-identity), where it's completely attached to the client rather than any server(s).
 This means you don't have to pick a server, worry about your chosen server going down, or that yout identity will become associated with an undesired community.
 It can properly allow you to engage in your variety of interests without having to associate any as core enough to attach your identity to.

 This identity can be accomplished by the client merely generating a private and public key, which can then be stored however the user pleases.
 Reasonably, there's be default options to back up the private key to Google drive or alternatives, as most users will not desire to go the extra effort of backing up their identity without relying on big storage websites.
 But for those who wish, you could keep the identity solely on the device, or choose your own method of storage and backup.